remotelabz/remotelabz-docs/docs/users/Administrators/Administrators_overview.md

 * The **navigation bar** with :
     * Lab Management : to create or stop labs.
-    * Groups : all group that you belong to.
+    * Groups : all groups that you belong to.
 You can also create new groups.
     * Bookings : to book a physical lab.
     * Admin area : to manage almost every aspects of the application.
-    * Settings : to customise your profile.
+    * Settings : to manage your profile.
 * **Your labs** : displays labs that you can access from your groups.
 * **Your bookings** : displays labs that you have booked.
 * **Your groups** : displays groups that you belong to.